brynfrayne/StockFolio/README.md

-# Spring Portfolio Application
+# StockFolio

-The application allows users to view a summary of their investments, calculate how much money is left to invest, view detailed information about each investment, add to their investment fund, update investment names, and sort investments by dollar amount or alphabetical order.
+The application allows users to view a summary of their investments, calculate how much money is left to invest, view detailed information about each investment, add to their investment fund, and buy and sell stocks.
 The application is designed for individual investors who want an organized and efficient way to manage their investment portfolio.

 ## Tech Stack